Leveraging Expert Consistency to Improve Algorithmic Decision Support: Discussion

+The proposed work opens up several avenues for future research.
+In this section, we first remind readers of the central limitations of our work and outline how they could inform future work.
+We then discuss how the proposed methodology could be used to address a variety of other problems and emphasize that alternative solutions also may be available for the problems we have tackled.

-\paragraph{Limitations.} The underlying assumption of the proposed approach is that experts' consistency is a valuable source of information.
-This is a reasonable assumption in many applications, where experts' decisions are grounded in deep domain knowledge and scientific discoveries.
+\paragraph{Limitations.} The core assumption of our work is that experts' consistency is a valuable source of information.
+This assumption is reasonable in many applications, where experts' decisions are grounded in deep domain knowledge and scientific discoveries.
 However, learning from expert consistency may not always be desirable.
-Two prominent risks include the possibility of experts' decisions reflecting shared societal biases and self-fulfilling prophecies.
-While the results in Section~\ref{subsec:semi} show that the approach is robust to many forms of shared biases, they also provide empirical illustration of what may happen if near-deterministic decisions are a result of bias shared among experts.
-In addition to shared societal biases, erroneously held beliefs may stem from self-fulfilling prophecies.
-In the clinical domain, for instance, this corresponds to cases in which a physicians' belief of a patients' poor prognosis leads them to withdraw treatment, hence making the initial prediction more likely to come true~\citep{wilkinson2009self}.
-Because self-fulfilling prophecies can inform future practices, these can be reflected in experts' consistency.
-Importantly, however, self-fulfilling prophecies also affect observed outcomes, hence the proposed approach would neither exacerbate nor ameliorate this problem.
+The results in Section~\ref{subsec:semi} show that the approach is robust to many forms of shared biases, but they also provide empirical illustration of what may happen if bias shared among experts results in near-deterministic decisions.
+In Appendix~\ref{app:subsec_bias}, we have proposed a diagnostic approach that provides a partial assessment of the potential risk of bias.
+Future work should study the prevalence of near-deterministic expert biases, as well as alternative diagnostic approaches.

-\paragraph{Other uses of labelers' influence estimation.} A fundamental contribution of this work is the use of the local influence method to estimate individual labelers' influence over predictions.
-We have used this approach to estimate consistency, and we have proposed ways of leveraging the inferred consistency to overcome limitations of algorithmic decision support tools.
-We expect there to be many more applications of our proposed labelers' influence estimation approach.
-For instance, we anticipate that there could be promising applications to improve crowdsourcing, especially in contexts in which not all labelers are equally well positioned to assess different instances~\citep{davani2022dealing,fazelpour2022diversity}.
-Drawing connections to the use of influence functions to improve robustness to adversarial attacks~\citep{koh2017understanding}, it could also be valuable in analyzing whether and how a low performing or adversarial expert or labeler could affect predictions of models trained on human decisions.